snepderg/ahk-owoify/README.md

 - Option to force all text to lowercase
 - Special handling for Discord code blocks
 - Easy-to-use hotkeys for toggling features
+**Restores your clipboard after processing, so your original clipboard content is preserved**

 ## Hotkeys